odkr/sucgi/docs/build.md

       278 |     ASSERT(sizeof(USER_DIR) > 1U);
           |     ^~~~~~

-indicates that the configuration macro USER_DIR expands to a string that is too short.
+indicates that the macro USER_DIR expands to a string that is too short.

-### Object files/archives are recompiled even if the source did not change
+### Object files are recompiled even if the source did not change

 Try using another archiver. *ar* is good enough on most systems:

     AR=ar ./configure

 [install.md]: install.md